One Fatal Accident Per 10 Million Flights

 Fatal Accident Rate

-Typically expressed as accidents per million departures or per million flight hours.
-Commercial aviation has achieved rates below one fatal accident per 10 million flights—extraordinarily low compared to other transportation modes.
+Usually expressed as accidents per million departures or per million flight hours.
+Commercial aviation has pushed this below one fatal accident per 10 million flights.
+That’s extraordinarily low compared to literally any other transportation mode.
+Every time someone tells me flying is dangerous, I pull up these numbers.

 Hull Loss Rate

-Accidents destroying aircraft, whether or not fatalities occur.
-Hull losses indicate severity of operational risks even when passengers survive.
+Accidents that destroy the aircraft, whether or not anyone dies.
+Hull losses tell you about the severity of operational risks even when everyone walks away.
+It’s a different lens than fatality counts.

 Incident Rate

 Non-fatal safety events including runway incursions, near mid-air collisions, and serious mechanical failures.
-Monitoring incident rates provides leading indicators of potential future accidents.
+Monitoring incident rates gives you leading indicators — warning signs of potential future accidents before they happen.
+This is where prevention lives.

 Fatal Risk